Open source · Free

 Create datasources

-Connect a source or destination from Claude Code using the same Supaflow CLI workflow you would run manually.
+Connect a source or destination from Claude using the same Supaflow CLI workflow you would run manually.

 Build pipelines